Fall Prevention in The Elderly – High Risk for Falls?

 - Keep a flashlight on the nightstand in case of a power failure.

-- Don’t throw clothes, pillows, or anything else on the floor when you go to bed (Guilty!)
+- Avoid tossing clothes, pillows, or anything else on the floor when you go to bed (guilty as charged!).
+A clutter-free floor reduces the risk of tripping during the night or when getting up in the morning.

 - Keep a chair or sturdy stool where you change clothes.
 Mine is in the closet.
 It’s a dressing stool and the perfect height for sitting when putting on my shoes.